namanattri/namanattri.dev/content/posts/data-structures/trie/index.md

 call
 called
 ```
+##### How the above code works:
+- Let's assume we are searching for prefix "ba".
+- The GetWordsWithPrefix function will start at the root and traverse through nodes for ‘b’ and ‘a’.
+- After this traversal, the node will be pointing to the node representing ‘a’ in the Trie.
+- The collectWords function will be called starting from the node representing ‘a’ with the prefix “ba”.
+- The function will recursively explore nodes for ‘t’, ‘l’, and ‘r’ (the children of ‘a’).
+- It will collect and return the words: ["bat", "ball", "bark"].

 #### Deletion
 Deleting a word involves removing the end of word marker and pruning the Trie if the nodes are not part of another word.